-The business activity of ATEX Resources Inc. (the "Company") (formerly Colombia Crest Gold Corp.) is the exploration and evaluation of mineral properties in South America.
+The business activity of ATEX Resources Inc. (the "Company") is the exploration and evaluation of mineral properties in South America.

 The Company was incorporated under the laws of the Province of British Columbia on January 20, 1981 and its common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol "ATX".
 On February 8, 2019, the Company effected a name change from Colombia Crest Gold Corp. to ATEX Resources Inc.